CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 All of the dual-connected bonds on the peer switches have their system ID set to the MLAG system ID.
 Therefore, from the point of view of the hosts, each of the links in its bond is connected to the same system and so the host uses both links.

-Each peer switch periodically makes a list of the LACP partner MAC addresses for all of their bonds and sends that list to its peer (using the `clagd` service; see below).
+Each peer switch periodically makes a list of the LACP partner MAC addresses for all of their bonds and sends that list to its peer (using the `clagd` service).
 The LACP partner MAC address is the MAC address of the system at the other end of a bond (hosts server01, server02, and server03 in the figure above).
 When a switch receives this list from its peer, it compares the list to the LACP partner MAC addresses on its switch.
 If any matches are found and the `clag-id` for those bonds match, then that bond is a dual-connected bond.
 You can find the LACP partner MAC address by the running `net show bridge macs` command or by examining the `/sys/class/net/<bondname>/bonding/ad_partner_mac sysfs` file for each bond.

 ### Requirements

 MLAG has these requirements:

-- There must be a direct connection between the two peer switches implementing MLAG.
+- There must be a direct connection between the two peer switches configured with MLAG.
 This is typically a bond for increased reliability and bandwidth.
 - There must be only two peer switches in one MLAG configuration, but you can have multiple configurations in a network for *switch-to-switch MLAG*.
-- For MLAG to operate correctly, the peer switches must know which links are *dual-connected* or are connected to the same host or switch.
-You must specify a unique MLAG ID (clag-id) for every dual-connected bond on each peer switch; the value must be between 1 and 65535 and must be the same on both peer switches for the bond to be considered *dual-connected*.
-- The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad/802.1ax) to form the {{<link url="Bonding-Link-Aggregation" text="bond">}}.
-In this case, the peer switches must also use LACP.
 - Both switches in the MLAG pair must be running the same release of Cumulus Linux.

 ## Basic Configuration

-To configure MLAG:
+The following procedure provides the steps required to configure MLAG.

 1. On the dual-connected device, such as a host or server that sends traffic to and from the switch, create a bond that uses LACP.
 The method you use varies with the type of device you are configuring.
 On the dual-connected device, the only configuration requirement is to create a bond that is managed by LACP.

-   {{%notice info%}}
+   {{%notice note%}}

 If you cannot use LACP in your environment, you can configure the bonds in {{<link url="Bonding-Link-Aggregation" text="balance-xor mode">}}.
 When using balance-xor mode to dual-connect host-facing bonds in an MLAG environment, you must configure the `clag-id` on the MLAG bonds, which must be the same on both MLAG switches.
 Otherwise, the bonds are treated by the MLAG switch pair as if they are single-connected.
 Dual-connectedness is solely determined by matching `clag-id` and any misconnection is **not** detected.